 A lens lantern light was established on the outer end of the pier on April 25, 1892 to form a range with the light exhibited from the framework tower.
 Two years later, an elevated conduit was erected on the north pier so the keeper could run a lantern out to the end of the pier to serve as the front range light without having to leave the rear tower.
 The conduit was damaged by a schooner during a storm in 1895 but was immediately rebuilt.

 A new two-story, three-apartment, brick dwelling was built for the keepers of the Sheboygan lights in 1911, using $6,000 that had been appropriated for this purpose on June 30, 1906.
-The dwelling was located near the foot of the north pier.
+The dwelling was located near the foot of the north pier and described as follows:

 As part of a plan to create a stilling basin at the harbor entrance, most of the north pier was removed and a new north breakwater was constructed, necessitating the rearrangement of the harbor lights.
-The steel tower, which weighed about thirty tons, was relocated without dismantling it from the north pier to the new north breakwater using a scow.
-In its new location, the lighthouse showed a flashing red light every four seconds.
+The pagoda-style lighthouse was removed from the breakwater in June 1915 by the tender Hyacinth, while the tower on the wooden north pier was jacked up and placed on square timbers.
+The steel tower, which weighed about thirty tons, was relocated without dismantling it from the north pier to the new concrete north breakwater on August 19, 1915 using a scow.
+In its new location, the lighthouse showed a flashing red acetylene light every four seconds.

 While the breakwater light served as the primary light at Sheboygan, a standard thirty-one-foot steel skeleton tower, which displayed a flashing white light every three seconds, was erected atop the south pierhead, and an iron post, from which a fixed red light was displayed, was placed on the truncated north pier.
-This new system of lights went into operation on November 24, 1916.
+This new system of lights went into operation on November 24, 1916 and cost $22,634,